SimonBorghese/snix-vmm/docs/ARCHITECTURE.md

 Where [POOL_NAME] refers to an ASCII representation of the pool name.

+The associated .json file MUST contain the following keys
+* "size" : Size of the image in bytes

 When [POOL_NAME].img is mounted, the VM pool (i.e. root of the file system) should have the following file structure:

 * vms.json